0LNetworkCommunity/libra-legacy-v6/language/stdlib/modules/doc/ChainId.md

 # Module `0x1::ChainId`

-The chain id distinguishes between different chains (e.g., testnet and the main Libra network).
+The chain id distinguishes between different chains (e.g., testnet and the main Diem network).
 One important role is to prevent transactions intended for one chain from being executed on another.
 This code provides a container for storing a chain id and functions to initialize and get it.